catie-aq/flashT5/README.md

 ## Finetuning

+> [!warning]
+>  We are currently benchmarking our pre-trained models in French (see next section) to analyze the quality of our models and also whether our head implementations are correct. **So this work is still WIP**.

 For the [classic T5](https://huggingface.co/docs/transformers/model_doc/t5), four different heads are available on Hugging Face: [`T5ForConditionalGeneration`](https://huggingface.co/docs/transformers/model_doc/t5#transformers.T5ForConditionalGeneration), [`T5ForSequenceClassification`](https://huggingface.co/docs/transformers/model_doc/t5#transformers.T5ForSequenceClassification) [`T5ForTokenClassification`](https://huggingface.co/docs/transformers/model_doc/t5#transformers.T5ForTokenClassification) and [`T5ForQuestionAnswering`](https://huggingface.co/docs/transformers/model_doc/t5#transformers.T5ForQuestionAnswering).
 You can find the adaptation of the first head in this [file](https://github.com/catie-aq/flashT5/blob/684d02640464ea8bd2339689ce37da2d4e3b5f0b/src/model/modeling_flash_t5.py#L593) and that of the last three in this [file](https://github.com/catie-aq/flashT5/blob/main/src/model/custom_heads_flash_t5.py).

-We are currently benchmarking our pre-trained models in French (see next section) to analyze the quality of our models and also whether our head implementations are correct. **So this work is still WIP**.
-However, what we can say/observe at this stage is:
+What we can say/observe at this stage is:
 - We tested the `FlashT5ForConditionalGeneration` head on a text summarization task, in particular on the dataset [orange_sum](https://huggingface.co/datasets/orange_sum).
 The outputs of this dataset are 32 tokens.
 That's why for this [line](https://github.com/catie-aq/flashT5/blob/684d02640464ea8bd2339689ce37da2d4e3b5f0b/src/model/modeling_flash_t5.py#L640) we set `max_length = 32`.
 You'll need to set this value manually if you want to generate a different length.
-For this head we've based ourselves on the [nanoT5 implementation](https://github.com/PiotrNawrot/nanoT5/blob/1c82d67bf8dea635be68a3b2a68a43b68b665193/nanoT5/utils/t5_model.py#L407) and not the Hugging Face one, as the latter is much faster (1 epoch of `T5ForConditionalGeneration` takes us 6 min on FAT5-base versus 3h30 on MT5-small).
+For this head we've based ourselves on the [nanoT5 implementation](https://github.com/PiotrNawrot/nanoT5/blob/1c82d67bf8dea635be68a3b2a68a43b68b665193/nanoT5/utils/t5_model.py#L407) and not the Hugging Face one, as the latter is much faster (1 epoch of `FlashT5ForConditionalGeneration` takes us 6 min on FAT5-base vs. 3h30 on MT5-small).
-The hyperparameters recommended for the T5 (search for the words `Additional training tips:` in the [T5] documentation (https://huggingface.co/docs/transformers/model_doc/t5)) don't seem to be the most suitable for FAT5 (= we match the results of Barthez, who introduced the `orange_sum` dataset in 3 epochs against 30, but then reach a plateau).
+The hyperparameters recommended for the T5 (search for the words `Additional training tips:` in the [T5 documentation](https://huggingface.co/docs/transformers/model_doc/t5)) don't seem to be the most suitable for FAT5 (= we match the results of Barthez, who introduced the `orange_sum` dataset, in 3 epochs against 30 but then reach a plateau).
 We need to carry out a search for hyperparameters.
 - For the `FlashT5ForTokenClassification`, we based ourselves on the implementation available on Hugging Face.
 This uses only the encoder (whereas, curiously, the `ForSequenceClassification` and `T5ForQuestionAnswering` heads are based on the architecture's encoder and decoder).
-Thus, the number of parameters finetuned for this task are halved, and we obtain models with 73.5M parameters for the small version, 152.5M for the basic version and 486.5M for the large version.
+Thus, the number of parameters finetuned for this task are halved, and we obtain models with 67.1M parameters for the small version, 138M for the base version and 436M for the large version.
 This is something to bear in mind when benchmarking.
-At present, we get the best results for a lr of `2e-5` (seed of 42), which is the number traditionally used for BERT, but here again a search for precise hyperparameters should be carried out.
+At present, we get the best results for a lr of `3e-4` (seed of 42).

 ## Application to French
 We've used the codes of this repository to pretrain two FAT5-UL2 in French, a small version (147M parameters), a base version (305M parameters) and a large version (973M parameters).
 The weights will soon be released.
 Models are pre-trained on the French part of the [CulturaX](https://huggingface.co/datasets/uonlp/CulturaX) corpus by Nguyen et al. (2023), i.e. 1,258 GB of text.
-The models were run on a single A100 80G for 11 days for the base version and two A100 80G 25 days for the large version.
+The models were run on a single A100 80G for 11 days for the base version and two A100 80G 25 days for the large version (100 000 steps in both cases).

 ## Roadmap
 Here is several following up work that we would like to make: